andykamp/.dotfiles/README.md

     - ln -s ~/dotfiles/.yabairc ~/.yabairc
     - ln -s ~/dotfiles/.skhdrc ~/.skhdrc

-**Note**: Remember that most dotfiles har a place somewhere.
+**Note**: Remember that most dotfiles has a place somewhere.
 Make sure they point/symlink to the links inside this dotfile repo.
 Use the `ln -s <actual existing filepath> <this will point to existing file filepath>` to create a symlink This must be done for (might be missing some):
 - nvim (located in ~/.config/nvim)